Detroit art museum to open Rivera and Kahlo exhibition in March

 Rivera, whose murals celebrating revolutionary themes often met with controversy in the United States, considered the "Detroit Industry" murals his best work and they are among the museum's most celebrated pieces.

-In Detroit, Kahlo, a then unknown artist plagued by fertility issues and a distaste for American culture, developed her most recognizable works, including "Henry Ford Hospital," which is on loan from the Museo Dolores Olmedo in Xochimilco, México.
+In Detroit, Kahlo, a then unknown artist plagued by fertility issues and a distaste for American culture, developed her most recognizable works, including "Henry Ford Hospital," which is on loan from the San Francisco Museum of Modern Art.

 The painting shows a mourning Kahlo in a hospital bed with a developed fetus outside her body but still attached by an umbilical cord.
 One hand holds a paint palette, representing her unrealized chance at motherhood and her role as an artist.